Introduction

 There were a few survivors though, who the gods allowed to continue living, and these became the monkeys.

 Now, Xpiyacoc and Xmucané had two sons: One Hunahpú and Seven Hunahpú.
-They loved playing the Mesoamerican ball game, but when they did, it was so loud that the noise would reach the underword, a place called Xibalba.
+They loved playing the Mesoamerican ball game, but when they did, it was so loud that the noise would reach the underworld, a place called Xibalba.

 The lords of the underworld, One Death and Seven Death, were extremely annoyed by the racket so they decided to challenge the brothers to play ball in Xibalba.